TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 `pest_plan.py` generates a JSON pest management plan with treatments, prevention tips and beneficial release suggestions.
 - `dataset_info.py` lists available datasets and categories.
+- `plant_overview.py` prints consolidated reference information for a crop.
 - `validate_datasets.py` verifies that all dataset files can be parsed.
 - `backup_profiles.py` manages ZIP backups of plant profiles and the registry.
 Use `--list` to view archives, `--restore` to unpack one, `--verify` to check an archive, `--retain` to limit how many are kept, and `--root` to operate on an alternate data directory.
 - `upload_profile_cache.py` sends cached profiles in `data/profile_cache/` to a remote service for training future models.
 Add `--delete` to remove files after upload.